 When people search online for information, they tend to skip over certain page results or titles in favor of others.
 So, if you want them to arrive at your site in particular, you need to tempt them to click on your headlines.

 What makes a title click-worthy?
 In a nutshell, a great headline is not only well-worded, but also includes savvy keywords, a smart description, and perhaps a time-proven hack.
-Read on for tips on how to write engaging headlines and why it matters.
+Read on for tips on how to write engaging headlines when creating a blog and why it matters.

 When writing blog headlines or titles, top bloggers know how important it is to be clear and concise — and to avoid seeming vague, complicated, silly, or long-winded.
 Imagine you need trustworthy information on changing a flat tire.
 Would you click on “Steps to Skip When Disassembling and Reassembling an Automobile Wheel in a Hurry” or “The Complete Guide to Changing a Tire Safely”?
 Probably the latter, if you want to avoid dangerous issues.